aarsteinmedia/dotlottie-player/README.md

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

-The most versatile and efficient Lottie Player Web Component out there!
+The most versatile and efficient Lottie Player Web Component!

 The component is built with Lit and compiled with Rust.
 It's compatible with server side rendering, and like any good web component it's framework agnostic.